 BVI Company Restoration

 If your BVI company has been struck off or dissolved we can assist you with having it restored to the Companies Register.
-To restore your dissolved or struck off company and continue trading you need too bring the companies filings up-to-date.
+To restore your dissolved or struck off company and continue trading you need to bring the companies filings up-to-date, and pay any outstanding government fees.

 BVI Administrative Company Restoration Procedure